What happens to a losing team’s pre-printed NFL championship gear?

 The NFL prints championship swag for all of the participating teams ahead of the games so it’s ready to go once time runs out.
 But only the swag of the winning teams can be distributed.

 “I knew they were already printed,” Chiefs fan Brendon Dalton said.
-“And I just never really knew what happened to them afterwards.”
+“And I just never really knew what happened to them afterward.”

 That’s where Good 360 comes in.
 For the eighth year, the national nonprofit is working with the NFL to gather the “unusable gear.”